seek-oss/braid-design-system/.changeset/mighty-kangaroos-press.md

 When collapsing columns into a vertical stack on smaller screens, you can now control the alignment.

-For example, if you want your column content to be horizontally centred on mobile:
+For example, if you want your columns to be horizontally centred on mobile:

 ```js
 <Columns space="small" collapseBelow="tablet" align="center">